rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 removing some of the modules and functions.
 We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
 The `eat_at_restaurant` function is part of our library crate’s public API, so we mark it with the `pub` keyword.
-In the [”Exposing Paths with the `pub` Keyword”][pub]<!-- ignore --> section, we’ll go into more detail about `pub`.
+In the [“Exposing Paths with the `pub` Keyword”][pub]<!-- ignore --> section, we’ll go into more detail about `pub`.
 Note that this example won’t compile just yet; we’ll explain why in a bit.